Flagship copper development asset in South East Macedonia

 Unemployment in the region is high at over 30% – we are looking to appoint local people as a priority through development, construction and production.

-With the completion of the Feasibility Study we are well positioned to continue the development through to construction of Ilovica, which is targeted for the 3rd quarter of 2016.
+With the completion of the Feasibility Study we are well positioned to continue the development through to construction of Ilovica.
 Work is continuing on the updated Environmental and Social Impact Study; the national Environmental Impact Study, which has already been approved, is being expanded to include EBRD Performance Requirements and Equator Principle compliance.
 We recognise that as an agricultural region the hydrology of the area is highly important and as such we will complete detailed hydrogeological and waste characterisation studies that will be conducted over two consecutive years in order to fully appreciate the seasonal changes.
 This will also allow us to work with the local community and make sure that the project compliments other aspects of the local economy.
 Rehabilitation of the site both during operation and at the end of mine life is incorporated in all current plans.

 Our excellent community relations will also ensure that sufficient cognizance is taken of local social issues and the Company commits to operating within the highest safety regulations with health programmes and monitoring systems to assure the best standards of occupational health and safety are maintained.